GoogleCloudPlatform/bigquery-utils/views/audit/README.md

   ```

-* Run this query to see slot usage for scripts that uses reservations.
+* Run this query to see a detailed list of scripts which use slot reservations.
+The results are ordered with the most recent script runs first, and then further ordering is applied using the script's job id.

   ```